sadjow/claude-code-nix/README.md

 While both this flake and upstream nixpkgs provide Claude Code as a Nix package, this flake focuses on:

-1. **Immediate Updates**: New Claude Code versions available within 24 hours of release
+1. **Immediate Updates**: New Claude Code versions available within 1 hour of release
 2. **Dedicated Maintenance**: Focused repository for quick fixes when Claude Code changes
 3. **Flake-First Design**: Direct flake usage with Cachix binary cache
 4. **Custom Wrapper Control**: Ready to adapt when Claude Code adds new validations or requirements